-In assessing the probability of collection from the buyer, we reviewed the management's analysis by comparing it with the historical experience of collections from buyers with accumulated payments above the collection threshold.
-On a sampling basis, we traced the analysis to supporting documents such as the buyer's collection report and official receipts.
+For the buyers' equity, we evaluated management's basis of the buyer's equity by comparing this to the historical analysis of sales cancellations from buyers with accumulated payments above the collection threshold.
+We also considered the impact of the coronavirus pandemic to the level of cancellations during the year.
+On a sampling basis, we traced the historical analysis to supporting documents such as the buyer's collection report and official receipts.

-For the application of the output method, in determining real estate revenue, we obtained an understanding of the Group's processes for determining the POC.
-We obtained the certified POC reports prepared by the project managers and assessed their competence, capabilities and objectivity by referencing to their qualifications, experience and reporting responsibilities.
-For selected ongoing projects, we conducted ocular inspections, made relevant inquiries and obtained the supporting details of POC reports showing the completion of the project construction's major activities.
+For the application of the output method in determining real estate revenue, we obtained an understanding of the Group's processes for determining the percentage of completion (POC).
+We obtained the certified POC reports prepared by the project engineers and assessed their competence and objectivity by reference to their qualifications, experience and reporting responsibilities.
+For selected ongoing projects, we conducted ocular inspections, made relevant inquiries, including inquiries on how the coronavirus pandemic affected the POC during the period, and obtained the supporting details of POC reports showing the completion of the major activities of project construction.

 For the cost of real estate sales, we obtained an understanding of the Group's cost accumulation process.
-For selected projects, we traced costs accumulated, including those incurred but not yet billed costs, to supporting documents such as invoices and accomplishment reports from contractors, official receipts, among others.
+For selected projects, we traced costs accumulated, including those incurred but not yet billed costs, to supporting documents such as invoices, official receipts, and accomplishment reports from contractors, among others.